 A numeric code signifying the anticipated academic level and the credit hour value of a course.
-At SHSU, course numbers consist of three digits.
+At SHSU, course numbers consist of four digits.
 The first digit in the sequence indicates the course level and suggests the academic year in which the course is typically taken.
 Lower-level undergraduate courses have a "1" or "2" in the first digit; upper-level undergraduate courses have a "3" or "4" in the first digit; and graduate courses have a "5" or higher in the first digit.
+The second digit in the sequence indicates the number of semester credit hours.